Ranakhamis/Books_store/README.md

 * Ruby version => 2.6.1
 * Rails version => 6.0.6

+# Note that this is a backend project so I didn't work on a UI design

 * How to run the test suite
   Download the project and run the following :